Saurabh-Ratnaparkhi/Health-Care-Analysis-Dashboard/README.md

 ![PBI2](https://github.com/Saurabh-Ratnaparkhi/Health-Care-Analysis-Dashboard/blob/main/Assets/Dashboard%202%20(Performance).png)

 <p>This report gives you insight about each and every hospital's performance that is present in the dataset.
-Also, since you can use the filters, you'll be able to<br>
-extract the desired specific information from the haystack.</p>
+Also, since you can use the filters, you'll be able to extract the desired specific information from the haystack.</p>
 <H3>The Time based Analysis Report:</H3>

 ![PBI3](https://github.com/Saurabh-Ratnaparkhi/Health-Care-Analysis-Dashboard/blob/main/Assets/Dashboard%203%20(Time%20Based%20Analysis).png)